mah-sam/read-image-bot/README.md

 # ReadImage bot

+#### Due to the limited heroku plan, the deployment is currently off until someone wants to use it, pleas let me know (:

 A Discord bot that extracts text from the last image in the channel.
 The bot is deployed and can be invited via [this link](https://discord.com/api/oauth2/authorize?client_id=873485624034877481&permissions=2169856&scope=bot)